Quentin Tarantino's unrealized projects: The Open Road

-Tarantino co-worker and collaborator Roger Avary wrote a 40-80 page script while working with Tarantino at Video Archives.
+Tarantino co-worker and collaborator Roger Avary wrote a 40–80 page script while working with Tarantino at Video Archives.
 Avary likened it to Martin Scorsese's After Hours.
-The story revolved around a button up business man who decides to leave his world for the open road.
+The story revolved around a buttoned-up business man who decides to leave his world for the open road.
 He ends up picking up a wild hitchhiker and they get into various adventures.
 However, Avary struggled to finish the story and some point Tarantino started to work on it and make changes.
 According to Tarantino the title of the screenplay was Pandemonium Reigns.
 According to Avary, Pandemonium Reigns was a separate script about a boxer who does not throw a fight, and the origins of Butch Coolidge.

 At some point the script was named The Open Road and Tarantino ended up turning it into a 500 page screenplay with Avary.
 A significant change came when Tarantino changed the business man and hitchhiker into a comic book store worker and a call girl named Clarence and Alabama.
 Clarence begins to write a movie script while the two of them are on the road about a psychotic fantasy version of him and Alabama.
 The couple are serial killers named Mickey and Mallory.
 Eventually story and plot from Clarence's script start to bleed into his and Alabama's life, blurring the lines of fantasy and reality.

-In spite of being 500 pages, neither Tarantino or Avary could figure out how to end the story.
+In spite of being 500 pages long, neither Tarantino or Avary could figure out how to end the story.
 They deconstructed the whole thing leading to the screenplays of True Romance and Natural Born Killers, as well as aspects of Killing Zoe and Pulp Fiction.

 1990s

+Untitled John Woo film

+In 1992, during a Toronto International Film Festival press conference for Reservoir Dogs, Tarantino revealed he wrote a screenplay for a film directed by John Woo.
+The film went unproduced.